Dennis the Menace and Gnasher: David Law strips (1951–1970)

-Dennis's first comic-strip appearance consisted of him walking into the park with his father and his dog, where a sign is planted informing visitors that they should 'Keep Off the Grass'.
+Dennis's first comic strip appearance consisted of him walking into the park with his father and his dog, where a sign is planted informing visitors that they should 'Keep Off the Grass'.
 Keeping in with his "world's naughtiest boy" tagline, Dennis makes many attempts to get onto the grass, much to his father's annoyance.
 Losing his temper, he takes the lead off the dog and puts it on Dennis, thus ending the menace's hijinks.
 This, like many succeeding it, only made up half a page.
 Dennis was deemed not popular enough to gain a full-page strip until around 1954.
 Many of Law's strips ended with Dennis being punished for his troublemaking with corporal punishment, such as a slippering or use of a cane.
 Throughout the years, Law's Dennis became taller than his debut appearance.
-Why Law chose to do this is unknown, but many believe it was due to Law's perfectionist nature.
+It is unknown why Law did this, but many believe it was due to Law's perfectionist nature.
 In 1954, Dennis replaced Big Eggo as the character next to The Beano title, citing one of many changes of the comic during this period.
 The following year, Dennis became one of a few characters from DC Thomson comics to be featured in his own annual (the 1956 edition), which continued to 2011.

 Dennis was also present in the first Dandy-Beano Summer Special, where he appeared in full colour.
 This strip featured Dennis begrudgingly selling flags in aid of the dog's home.
 Bored, he chooses to make this a perfect aid to his menacing.
 Dennis continued to gain popularity solo as time moved on.
 His trademark pet, Gnasher, was not introduced until 1968.

 On 31 August, a strip depicted Dennis being informed by his father that many pets look like their owners.
 Dennis dismisses this as being a load of "rot!" and goes out.
-However, seeing many different owners looking just like their dogs, he begins to consider that it may be true.
+Seeing many different owners looking like their dogs, he begins to consider that it may be true.
 Upon being informed of a dog show, Dennis decides to enter but needs a dog to do so.
 This was when he found the Abyssinian wire-haired tripehound roaming the streets of Beanotown.
 Menacing the dog show rather than attempting to win it, the duo are eventually caught and punished.
 Gnasher returned the following week and became a comic favourite, as well as the Menace's best friend.